 But, if you’ve got a solid content bank:

-Relevant internal linking can help you distribute the link juice from your top performing website pages.
-It also decreases your bounce rate, enhances the crawlability of your website and helps your website’s overall SEO.
+Relevant internal linking can help you distribute the link juice from your top performing web site pages.
+It also decreases your bounce rate, enhances the crawlability of your web site and helps your web site’s overall search engine optimization.

 You can even boost a landing page’s rank in search results by linking to it from a high performing page.

-Do you know why most of my guides at Quick Sprout rank on the first page of Google for their target keyword?
+Do you know why most of my guides at Quick Sprout have a high rank on the first page of Google for their target key phrases?